Science and Health with Key to the Scriptures: Editions

 The first edition was published in 1875 by Eddy, who was then in her mid-fifties and known as Mary Baker Glover.
 It was printed by W.F.
 Brown & Co.
 Their invoice for 1,000 copies, dated October 30, 1875, was made out to George M. Barry and Edward Hitchins for US$2,285.35.
 The edition consisted of 456 pages, plus 2 pages of errata.
 However, there were hundreds of typographic errors, some because the printer, not understanding the author's meaning, had tried to correct the wording without consulting her.
 The second edition, printed by Rand, Avery & Co, appeared in 1878, with 167 pages of new material.
 It was called Science and Health Volume 2 to indicate that it was a supplement to the first edition, but it, too, was full of typographic errors.
 Finally, the third edition printed by John Wilson at the University Press in Cambridge, Massachusetts, was of a high standard.
 Twelve further two-volume editions followed, before the 16th edition appeared as a single volume in 1886.
 This edition of the book had 552 pages, plus an index of 38 pages, and "with Key to the Scriptures" had been added to the title.
 Eddy remained loyal to the University Press for the rest of her life, and in 1897 even made a substantial investment to save it from bankruptcy.

 Eddy closed her Massachusetts Metaphysical College and left Boston in 1889, in order to revise the text for the 50th edition (1891).
 This edition consisted of 578 pages plus a 73-page index, and for the first time included marginal headings.
 The 226th "thousand" edition appeared in 1902, and included the chapter "Fruitage," making up the page count of 700 pages which remains to this day.
 The last numbered edition was the 418th, which appeared in 1906, but further changes were made until 1910.
 According to the Mary Baker Eddy Library, major editions include those printed in 1875, 1878, 1881, 1883, 1886, 1891, 1902, and 1907.

-Many sources overlook the importance of this book in its finalized form in 1910.
-It is well known as the foundational guidance for the Church of Christ, Scientist, but the book also managed to stir up questions about issues that so many male religious leaders and thinkers believed they had settled.
 In writing about the first edition of Science and Health, feminist scholar and biographer Gillian Gill homes in on this point: "The real issue is the author's audacity, her daring to think that a woman like her, with her resources, could write, not the expected textbook on mental healing techniques, not the comfortable compendium of healing anecdotes, but a book that takes on the great questions of God and man, good and evil, and that rejects orthodox verities."